Can chickens eat apples?

 A hen in an orchard with red apples on the ground.

-• Core an apple and hang from a piece of twine at chicken head height.
+• Core an apple and hang it on twine at head height.

-• Add some apple cider vinegar to the flock's water supply.
-See this article for dosages.
+• Add a splash of apple cider vinegar to their water for an extra boost.
+See this article about ACV for more detail about how much and when.

 A divider of apples.